LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK05-D1-ComplexDomain.md

 ### How Entity Framework Maps a Domain Model to a DB Schema

 Each domain model entity is mapped to a table in the database.
 Additional join tables are created where needed.

 - EF creates "shadow properties" for Foreign Keys if the FK properties were not a part of the domain model.
 Your instructor prefers to leave FK properties out of the model and let EF create them.
+- When a root entity is deleted the dependent entities will also be deleted in a *cascade delete* operation in the database.
+  - Look  at a migration with Create Table, look at the constraints to see cascade delete specified on a FK.
+    - `onDelete: ReferentialAction.Restrict` means that a cascade delete will not be done.
     -
-  When a root entity is deleted the dependent entities will also be deleted in a *cascade delete* operation in the database.
-(Look  at a migration with Create Table to see cascade delete specified on a FK).

   In order to signal EF not to do a cascade delete, include the FK property explicitly in the model and make it nullable.
 (See above).